batden/eloge/README.md

 ## Get started

-First, clone this repository:
+First, clone the repository:

 ```bash
 git clone https://github.com/batden/eloge.git .eloge
 ```

-This creates a new hidden folder named **.eloge** in your home directory.
+This creates a new hidden folder named .eloge in your home directory.

 Copy the eloge.sh file from the new .eloge folder to your download folder.